AI automation vs AI agents: your guide for real outcomes

 Agents expand the blast radius because they act in your tools.
 Set least privilege role accounts, typed tool schemas with strict argument validation, approvals at thresholds, budgets for calls and spend, and replayable logs tied to a trace ID.
 This lets you push forward while containing risk.
 My position is simple: acknowledge uncertainty, ship with guardrails, and learn from real telemetry.

-Customer operations is the most visible place where both approaches of agentic AI work.
+Customer operations is the most visible place where both approaches work.
 Automation classifies issues, drafts grounded responses, and updates systems.
 Agents take it further by gathering evidence, executing steps across systems, and closing the loop when rules allow.

 Analysts and practitioners see strong potential for AI to improve customer operations by augmenting agents and enabling digital self service.
-The gains come when you embed AI process automation, not just as a chatbot veneer.
+The gains come when you embed AI inside process, not just as a chatbot veneer.
 Banks and service organizations are already capturing measurable savings and faster handling, though benefits depend on data and governance maturity.

 McKinsey · Reuters